Direct Credit Classes

 College courses used for credit at both the high school and college level.
 Students attend class at their high school or at one of the LMC campuses.
 What makes them different from dual enrollment classes is that they are taught by high school teachers who have been credentialed as college instructors.
 Grades and credit are recorded on an official LMC transcript as college-level courses.
 Check with guidance counselor or Career Technical Education director to find out your school's payment process.

 College courses that may be used for credit at both the high school and college level.
 Students attend class at one of the LMC campuses.
 The classes are taught by LMC faculty members.
 Grades and credit are recorded on an official LMC transcript as college-level courses.
 Tuition and fees are charged at 100% of college tuition and fees.*

 Academy and Shared-time Programs

 Classes in which a student may be dual enrolled in their high school, another area high school, and LMC.
-Classes are typically held at one of the LMC campuses and taught by college faculty or high school teachers who are credentialed to teach at the college level.
+Classes are typically held at one of the LMC campuses or hosting schools and taught by college faculty or high school teachers who are credentialed to teach at the college level.
 These courses may consist of either concurrent enrollment and dual enrollment classes, or a combination of both.

 Career Technical Education